Under construction: Subscribe your email address to receive blog posts.

 Set theory

 Set theory is the mathematical theory of the infinite with numerous applications and connections with areas such as algebra, topology, real and complex analysis, functional analysis, measure theory, game theory and theoretical computer science.
 Its origins lie in Georg Cantor's theory of transfinite numbers around 1874 and the axiomatization by Zermelo and others around 1908.
-Modern set theory began with the introduction of the method of forcing by Cohen in 1963 to study the continuum hypothesis.
+Modern set theory began with the introduction of the method of forcing by Cohen in 1963 with the goal of studying the continuum hypothesis.
 Set theory has witnessed a renaissance in the last decades with the emergence of new research directions.

 Literature Links